Introduction to Mail Art Chro-No-Logy – a work in progress

-We have already been in touch with a couple of artists during the last year.
-We’d like to thank the following networkers for helping us by sending missing documents for our research: Alexander Hirka, Larry Rippel, Herbert Rodriguez and Chuck Welch.
+We have already been in touch with a couple of artists during the last two and a half years.
+We’d like to thank the following networkers for helping us by sending missing documents for our research: John Held, Jr., Alexander Hirka, Larry Rippel, Herbert Rodriguez, Vittore Baroni és Chuck Welch.

 We’d like to call your attention on our reader section too, which contains source texts from the examined period.
 These texts are going to be available both in English and Hungarian.

 Viktor Kotun, Budapest, 2016.